 The application process for different GPE grants vary according to the type of grant.

-Sector plan and program development grants can be requested at any time.
-Program implementation grants and Multiplier grants follow a specific calendar with several steps for applicants to provide documentation and for GPE to review and respond.
+System capacity and program development grants can be requested at any time.
+Multiplier grants follow a specific calendar with several steps for applicants to provide documentation and for GPE to review and respond.

 Knowledge and innovation grants and advocacy and social accountability grants have their own calendars.